RUB-NDS/DocumentSignatureValidator/poc_files_ODF_signature_attacks/README.md

 03: The attacker chooses the content of the document and changes the signer of the document to any person.<br>
 04: The attacker chooses the content of the document.
 Signer remains unchanged.<br>
 05: The attacker changes the timestamp of the signed document.
 Signer remains unchanged.<br>
+06: The attacker chooses the content + macros of the document and changes the signer of the macros to "Trusted Person".
+More examples of macro exploits, see below.<br>
+07: The attacker chooses the content of the document and changes the signer of the document to "Trusted Person".<br>

 ## Trustness
 Except for exploit 03, the attacks require that the included certificate from "Trusted Person" on the victim's system is trusted.